benknoble/Dotfiles/docs/features.md

 ### Gitconfig

-*Contains important git aliases.* The caveat is that it also contains my user info, so if you value your identity follow the installation prompts closely.
-You may also want to run `setup/git-setup.sh` every now and then just in case.
+*Contains important git aliases.* Also has some configuration values for commands and `gitsh`.

+Includes ~/.gitconfig.local, so you can set e.g. a default user.{name,email}
+there without keeping it in this repo.

 Here's the quick list: